cathalpaz/API-Project/README.md

 # .join(Up) - MeetUp Clone

-## Welcome
+## About

 Welcome to my first fullstack web application!
+This project is a clone of Meetup

 ## Database Schema Design